-Booze Binge Has Immediate Effect On Immune System – According to this article, alcohol can wreak havoc on your immune system from the moment you start imbibing.
+Acute Immunomodulatory Effects of Binge Alcohol Ingestion – According to this article, alcohol can wreak havoc on your immune system from the moment you start imbibing.

-BPA Alternative Disrupts Normal Brain-Cell Growth, Is Tied To Hyperactivity, Study Says – In this article, researchers have shown why the chemical bisphenol-S (BPS) once thought to be a safe alternative to bisphenol-A, which was abandoned by manufacturers of baby bottles and sippy cups after a public outcry, might itself be more harmful than BPA.
+BPA Alternative Disrupts Normal Brain-Cell Growth, Is Tied to Hyperactivity, Study Says – Researchers have shown why the chemical bisphenol-S once thought to be a safe alternative to bisphenol-A (BPA), which was abandoned by manufacturers of baby bottles and sippy cups after a public outcry, might itself be more harmful than BPA.

-Teixobactin: Powerful New Antibiotic Kills Drug-Resistant Bacteria – In this article, a group of researchers led by Prof Kim Lewis of Northeastern University in Boston, Massachusetts, has discovered a new antibiotic Teixobactin that eliminates Methicillin-resistant Staphylococcus aureus (MRSA), Mycobacterium tuberculosis, Streptococcus pneumoniae, Bacillus anthracis and other dangerous pathogens without encountering any detectable resistance.
+A New Antibiotic Kills Pathogens Without Detectable Resistance – A group of researchers led by Prof Kim Lewis of Northeastern University in Boston, Massachusetts, has discovered a new antibiotic Teixobactin that eliminates Methicillin-resistant Staphylococcus aureus, Mycobacterium tuberculosis, Streptococcus pneumoniae, Bacillus anthracis and other dangerous pathogens without encountering any detectable resistance.

-Weight Loss Drug Destroys Fat, Thanks To Bladder Medication: Finally A Treatment For Obesity? – This article describes how researchers figured out how FDA-approved drug mirabegron, typically used to treat overactive bladder, could boost brown fat’s metabolic burning efforts inside the body.
+Drug Stimulates Brown Fat and Boosts Metabolism – This article describes how researchers figured out how FDA-approved drug mirabegron, typically used to treat overactive bladder, could boost brown fat’s metabolic burning efforts inside the body.

-A Protein-Tagging System for Signal Amplification in Gene Expression and Fluorescence Imaging – This article shows how scientists developed a protein scaffold, a repeating peptide array termed SunTag, which can recruit multiple copies of an antibody-fusion protein and may likely have many applications in imaging and controlling biological outputs.
+A Protein-Tagging System for Signal Amplification in Gene Expression and Fluorescence Imaging – Scientists developed a protein scaffold, a repeating peptide array termed SunTag, which can recruit multiple copies of an antibody-fusion protein and may likely have many applications in imaging and controlling biological outputs.

-“Imaginary Meal” Tricks The Body Into Losing Weight – In this article, Salk researchers have developed an entirely new type of pill called fexaramine that tricks the body into thinking it has consumed calories, causing it to burn fat.
+“Imaginary Meal” Tricks the Body into Losing Weight – Salk researchers have developed an entirely new type of pill called fexaramine that tricks the body into thinking it has consumed calories, causing it to burn fat.

-Genome of Earth’s Longest-Lived Mammal Sequenced – This article shows that researchers have sequenced the genome of the Arctic giant, the circumpolar bowhead whale, and identified the key differences between these bi-centenarians and other mammals.
+Insights into the Evolution of Longevity from the Bowhead Whale Genome – Researchers have sequenced the genome of the Arctic giant, the circumpolar bowhead whale, and identified the key differences between these bi-centenarians and other mammals.

-Pitt Researcher Uses Stem Cells From The Eye To Repair Damaged Corneas – Based from this article, Dr. Sayan Basu, who has helped complete a research at the University of Pittsburgh School of Medicine, is using stem cells in a pilot project to restore the eyesight of patients with damaged corneas.
+Pitt Researcher Uses Stem Cells from the Eye to Repair Damaged Corneas – Dr. Sayan Basu, who has helped complete a research at the University of Pittsburgh School of Medicine, is using stem cells in a pilot project to restore the eyesight of patients with damaged corneas.

-Genetic and Functional Diversity of Propagating Cells in Glioblastoma – This article is about Glioblastoma (GBM), a lethal malignancy whose clinical intransigence has been linked to extensive intraclonal genetic and phenotypic diversity and the common emergence of therapeutic resistance.
+Genetic and Functional Diversity of Propagating Cells in Glioblastoma – This article is about Glioblastoma, a lethal malignancy whose clinical intransigence has been linked to extensive intraclonal genetic and phenotypic diversity and the common emergence of therapeutic resistance.

 Direct Conversion of Fibroblasts into Functional Astrocytes by Defined Transcription Factors – This article shows that direct cell reprogramming enables direct conversion of fibroblasts into functional neurons and oligodendrocytes using a minimal set of cell-lineage-specific transcription factors.

-Activated STAT5 Confers Resistance to Intestinal Injury by Increasing Intestinal Stem Cell Proliferation and Regeneration – In this article, researchers have shown that activation of cytokine-STAT5 increased intestinal epithelial stem cells (IESC) proliferation, accelerated crypt regeneration, and conferred resistance to intestinal injury.
+Activated STAT5 Confers Resistance to Intestinal Injury by Increasing Intestinal Stem Cell Proliferation and Regeneration – Researchers have shown that activation of cytokine-STAT5 increased intestinal epithelial stem cells proliferation, accelerated crypt regeneration, and conferred resistance to intestinal injury.

-A Comparison Of Non-Integrating Reprogramming Methods – This article discusses the different advantages and shortcomings of each reprogramming methods, and present and review the results of a survey of a large number of human reprogramming laboratories on their independent experiences and preferences.
+A Comparison of Non-Integrating Reprogramming Methods – This article discusses the different advantages and shortcomings of each reprogramming methods.
+They present and review the results of a survey of a large number of human reprogramming laboratories on their independent experiences and preferences.

-Optogenetics Enables Functional Analysis Of Human Embryonic Stem Cell–Derived Grafts In A Parkinson’s Disease Model – This article describes how the researchers use optogenetics to modulate in real time electrophysiological and neurochemical properties of mesencephalic dopaminergic (mesDA) neurons derived from human embryonic stem cells (hESCs).
+Optogenetics Enables Functional Analysis of Human Embryonic Stem Cell–Derived Grafts in a Parkinson’s Disease Model – Researchers used optogenetics to modulate in real time electrophysiological and neurochemical properties of mesencephalic dopaminergic neurons derived from human embryonic stem cells.

 Photo Reference: Courtesy of Dr. David Piper